liviorobaldo/shRIOL/README.md

 # shRIOL
 <!-- This repository contains the OWL and SHACL files commented in the paper "Compliance checking in reified I/O logic via SHACL" submitted to ICAIL 2021. -->

-More general than classes and instances, SHACL introduces the notion of shapes that can formally describe constraints on the structure of RDF nodes and edges.
-The RDF graphs that satisfy the constraints denoted by the SHACL shapes <i>are said to be valid with respect to those shapes</i>.

 The subfolder shRIOL contains Java files to execute the SHACL files on the OWL ontology.

 To compile the Java files: "javac -cp ./src/;./lib/* -d ./class ./src/DetectViolations.java"<br>